pculllback/atml3-docs/source/includes/_container_parameters.md

      - renders "mit dem hund", if the property hund_wort renders "Hund"
 ```

-Lower is a parameter that forces the rendered string of a container to be all lower case.
+`lower` is a parameter that forces the rendered string of a container to be all lower case.

 ## On